courros/hnco/docs/tutorials.rst

 ``MyFunction``.
 To optimize it from the command-line, enter the command::

-  hnco-mo -F 1100 -p ./multi-function.py --fn-name "f" --print-description
+  hnco-mo -F 1100 --path ./multi-function.py --fn-name "f" --print-description

 Since no representation is need in this example, the option ``--print-description`` simply prints the binary description of